 Dear Hiring Manager

-A good opener can mean the difference between your reader staying focused and your reader remembering it’s almost time for lunch.
-First impressions aren’t reserved for in-person interactions, they can also take place in writing.
-And if the very first impression of you is as someone who’s boring, sloppy or chaotic, you don’t stand a chance.
+A good opener for a library assistant cover letter can mean the difference between your reader staying focused and your reader remembering it’s almost time for lunch.
+First impressions aren’t reserved for in-person interactions; they can also take place in writing.
+And if the very first impression of you is as someone who’s boring, sloppy, or chaotic, you don’t stand a chance.

-So, be sure to invest a good chunk of time in writing a captivating cover letter opener.
-Apart from that, start by telling your reader why you’re contacting them, what position you are applying for and where you found it.
-Then, introduce yourself in a few words and explain why you believe you are the right fit for the advertised position.
-Also, see to it that your reader can feel your enthusiasm throughout.
+Start by telling your reader why you’re contacting them, what position you are applying for, and where you found it.
+Then, introduce yourself in a few words and explain why you believe you are the right fit for the position.
+Also, make sure your reader feels your enthusiasm throughout.

 I am writing to express my interest in the Library Assistant position at Wood Green Library, as advertised on Indeed.
 With a passion for literature, strong customer service experience, and a commitment to fostering community engagement, I believe I would be a valuable addition to your team.